Jump to accessibility statement Skip to content

 7. It allows you to be creative

-Teaching primary aged children allows you to get creative and adapt your teaching style to match.
+Teaching primary school children allows you to get creative and adapt your teaching style to match.
 The national curriculum will see you teaching core subjects, however, how you plan your lessons and incorporate creative and practical elements into them is up to you.
 The options are endless to turn an uninspiring task into something inspiring, and most importantly, engaging.

 8. Every child is different